sylefeb/Silice/learn-silice/Documentation.md

 and has access to the variables, instanced algorithms and instanced modules of the parent algorithm – however access permissions have to be explicitly given.
-Subroutines offer a simple mechanism to allow for the equivalent of local functions, without having to wire all the parent algorithm context into another module/algorithm.
+Subroutines offer a simple mechanism to allow for the equivalent of local routines, without having to wire all the parent algorithm context into another module/algorithm.
 Subroutines can also declare local variables, visible only to their scope.
 Subroutines avoid duplicating a same functionality over and over, as their code is